 Here is a simple example where bundling tags resulted in an 80% improvement in load time for the files coming from Tealium.

 As mentioned, the default behavior in utag.js is to wait for the DOM-Ready event before firing the vendor tags.
-The Wait Flag is a tag-level setting that controls this logic for individual tags.
-The default setting is "Yes", which means "wait for DOM-Ready".
-When this flag is set to "No", the individual tag will run as soon as possible (usually prior to DOM-Ready).
+The Tag Timing setting is a tag-level setting that controls this logic for individual tags.
+The default setting is "DOM Ready (default)", which means "wait for DOM-Ready".
+When this flag is set to "Prioritized", the individual tag will run as soon as possible (usually prior to DOM-Ready).

-Read more about the Wait Flag for tags.
+Read more about the Tag Timing for tags.

 Your configured tags are loaded into the page in the same order as they appear in the iQ Tag Management console.
 You can drag and drop tags into the desired order of loading.
 The Tealium best practice is to put your analytics tag(s) and other high priority tags at the top of the list to ensure they are the first ones loaded.